Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

   <h1>Welcome From <span id="title"></span>!</h1>`;
 ```

-Note that I added a `span` with an `id` around the value place we would like to update.
-This will come in handy when changing the DOM using the attribute (instead of what we were doing before `${this.title}`)
+You will notice I added a `span` with an `id` where we would like to write the dynamic title.
+It will come in handy for updating our DOM without having to recreate the template entirely.

-Templates are not rendered in the DOM but can still be referenced via Javascript.
-We are going to need to add it inside our Shadow DOM.
-To do this, add a constructor method to your Web Component and write the following :
+Now in our Component `constructor`, attach a Shadow DOM, and append our template to it.

 ```
 export class DemoTitleColoredElement extends HTMLElement {
+    public static observedAttributes = ['title'];

     constructor() {
       super();
       this.attachShadow({ mode: 'open' });